Take Inventory of Your Life

 Solomon took inventory of his life, of his mind and spirit.
 He realized and admitted that he was immature and greatly needed wisdom to be a successful successor to the kingdom.
 Likewise, we need to push past our circumstances and deeply think about and make decisions that will edify our lives for the long haul and not just for instant gratification.
 Jesus says if you ask in His name it will be given to you (John 14: 12-14, Matthew 7:7).
 So, we must take inventory of our lives with the help of the Holy Spirit, who leads and guides, to more effectively pray and ask for things such as wisdom (James 1:5).

 After Solomon had that life-changing talk with God, he went right back and sacrificed some more.
 He didn’t have the attitude, “I made it, I get my wisdom, riches, honor and long life.”
 Instead, he continued to do what took him higher in the first place, what gave him that conversation with God in the first place.
 Faith without works is dead and part of that work is sacrifice.
-Solomon would not have been as wise or successful throughout his reign if he had not first laid his foundation with God by sacrifice and selflessness.
+Solomon would not have been as wise or successful throughout his reign if he had not first laid his foundation with God through sacrifice and selflessness.

 Take inventory of your life, see where you have been selfish and where you keep getting it wrong.
-Then. get alone with God for a few moments and pray for wisdom to have discernment in your life.
+Then, get alone with God for a few moments and pray for wisdom to have discernment in your life.
 God loves you and is waiting to hear from you.